jwplayer/jwplayer-tizen-app/README.md

 **Right click on the simulator screen to open a settings menu so you can access things like the web inspector.*

 #### Emulator
 **There have been issues running the emulator on Mac OS's newer than Catalina, so it's recommended to use a real device if possible.
-You can try to work through HAXM issues following this guide: https://github.com/intel/haxm/wiki/Installation-Instructions-on-macOS (Archived Jan.
+If you are having HAXM issues, you can try to work through them following this guide: https://github.com/intel/haxm/wiki/Installation-Instructions-on-macOS (Archived Jan.
 2023)*

 [Samsung Emulator Docs](https://developer.samsung.com/smarttv/develop/getting-started/using-sdk/tv-emulator.html)